New York City

 New York, NY 10004

-Drew Warshaw is the chief operating officer (COO) of Enterprise Community Partners and its family of companies.
+Drew Warshaw is the chief operating officer (COO) of Enterprise Community Partners.
 As COO, Drew leads operations across all of Enterprise’s divisions and capabilities, and oversees the implementation of Enterprise’s five-year strategic plan.

 Drew’s career spans both private and public sectors where he has led large, complex, mission-driven organizations, helping to build one of the country’s largest renewable energy businesses and spearhead one of the nation’s most important turnarounds.